mvp5464/interviewPrep/JavaScript.md

 # Arrow functions allows a short syntax for writing function expressions.
 # Arrow functions do not have their own this.
 They are not well suited for defining object methods.(funciton(name){this.name=name})
 # Arrow functions are not hoisted.
 They must be defined before they are used.
-# Duplicate parameter name not allowed in arrow function in any mode, strict or non-strict
+# Duplicate parameter name not allowed in arrow function in any mode, strict or non-strict @@@@@@
 # ( allowed in function expression and function declaration in non-strict mode)
 # Arrow functions do not have an arguments, super, this, or new.target bindings.

 const x = (x, y) => { return x * y };
 console.log(x(2, 5));

-# You can only omit the return keyword and the curly brackets if the function is a single statement.
+# You can also omit the return keyword and the curly brackets if the function is a single statement.
 const x = (x, y) => x * y;
 console.log(x(2, 5));